material-motion/material-motion/specifications/pattern.md

 ## A Motion Runtime

-This Starmap defines a novel system of fulfillment we'll call the "Motion Runtime".
+This Starmap defines a novel system of declarative motion which we'll call the "Motion Runtime".